conoro/conoro.github.io/_harp/js/README.md

 # This is how to generate the blog

 ## Pre-requisites
-sudo npm install -g gnode co co-prompt slug
+sudo npm install -g gnode
+npm install slug co co-prompt

 ## Create a new blog post
 cd ~/gitwork/conoro.github.io/_harp/js